neotheicebird/ProcessAutomation/README.md

 4. Configure boto

-A) For boto to work in any local machine, we need to enable programmatic access to your AWS account from that machine
+For boto to work in any local machine, we need to enable programmatic access to your AWS account from that machine

 Before you can begin using Boto 3, you should set up authentication credentials.
 Credentials for your AWS account can be found in the IAM Console.
 You can create or use an existing user.
 Go to manage access keys and generate a new set of keys.